 The complaint asked the court to declare the board's religious practices unconstitutional under both the federal and state constitutions and to permanently enjoin the board from any further school-sponsored religious exercises.
 U.S. District Judge Jesus Bernal, an Obama appointee, handled the case (Case No. 5:14-cv-02336).

 On February 27, 2015, CVUSD retained new counsel, the Pacific Justice Institute.

 FFRF filed a motion for protective order to keep the plaintiffs' identities confidential and protect them from retribution.
 Pitzer College professor Phil Zuckerman, the foremost expert on secular demographics and sociology, offered testimony to support FFRF's motion.
 PJI opposed the protective order initially, then changed course and stipulated to the pseudonyms.
-The court granted the plaintiffs' request and ordered that pseudonyms be used from the case.
+The court granted the plaintiffs' request and ordered that pseudonyms be used for the case.

 - FFRF Complaint

 - FFRF Amended Complaint